Minister Shea highlights new tax credit for parents

-On Wednesday, January 18, 2012, the Honourable Gail Shea, Minister of National Revenue, visited the University of British Columbia 4-H club, to promote the Children's Arts Tax Credit.
+On Tuesday, January 17, 2012, the Honourable Gail Shea, Minister of National Revenue, visited the Art Gallery of Greater Victoria, to promote the Children’s Arts Tax Credit.
 This new tax credit, passed in Budget 2011, is available to parents whose children participate in artistic, cultural, recreational, and developmental programs.

 FOR BROADCAST USE:

-National Revenue Minister Gail Shea today visited the University of British Columbia 4-H Community Club to promote the new children's arts tax credit.
+National Revenue Minister Gail Shea today visited the Art Gallery of Greater Victoria to promote the new children's arts tax credit.
 The credit can save parents up to $75 at tax time when they claim the costs of artistic, cultural, recreational and developmental programs for their children.